JazzMaster/LazGFX/README.md

 I agree.
 I hate "digging for units".

-And the demo hasnt been tested fully- I dunno where its going wrong, yet.
+The OpenGL demo is busted.
+Maybe an FPC issue.

 Allegro is now on a similar path to SDL but not-so-much better maintained.

 Remember to remove debugging code and strip binaries when writing for real gaming hardware.
-FPC Options: -g -Xs
+(FPC Options: -g -Xs)

 Focus:

 		Unices and MacOS(graphics libraries for DOS have been written by Borland, INC.)

 I use SDL v2 C and Pascal headers (JEDI) and sections included from version 1.2 in pascal.

 There are some ports to Sin (windows) already.
 Borland took up and turned to Delphi in this regards.